folkertdev/rust-rfcs/text/0000-labeled-match.md

 This RFC adds labeled match: a `match` can be labelled, and be targeted by a `continue` that takes a single operand.
 This value is treated as a replacement operand to the `match` expression.

-Semantically, this construct is similar to a `match` inside of a loop, with a mutable variable being updated to move to the next state.
-For instance, these two functions are equivalent:
+This construct is similar to a `match` inside of a loop, with a mutable variable being updated to move to the next state.
+For instance, these two functions are semantically equivalent:

 ```rust
 fn labeled_switch() -> Option<u8> {